masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## defer

 A `defer_read` keyword can be added before assignments or function calls.
-This keyword effectively means that the statement on the right hand side reads the last values from the end of the current cycle.
+This keyword effectively means that the statement on the right-hand side reads the last values from the end of the current cycle.
 This is needed if we need to have any loop in connecting blocks.
 It is also useful for delaying assertion checks to the end of the function.